Richmond, Honeoye & Canadice

 The western-most Finger Lakes --- Conesus, Hemlock, Canadice, and Honeoye (from west to east) --- are often referred to as the "Little Lakes," as they are dwarfed in size compared to Keuka, Canandaigua, Seneca, and Cayuga.
-Yet the lakes themselves and the land around them contain some of the region's "hidden treasures," which are sometimes overlooked and underrated.
+These lakes and the communities that surround them may be small but they are full of "hidden treasures," to discover.

-Looking at the southwestern corner of Ontario County, three of the four "Little Lakes" touch or are within our borders: Hemlock, Canadice and Honeoye.
-These lakes are anchored by the the town of Richmond and its cultural heart, the hamlet of Honeoye, located at the north end of Honeoye Lake; as well as the even more sparsely populated town of Canadice, which wraps around Canadice Lake and borders both Hemlock Lake and the southern end of Honeoye Lake.
-In fact, Canadice is the only town in the Finger Lakes to have three lakes within its borders.
+At the southwestern corner of Ontario County, three of the four "Little Lakes" touch or are within our borders: Hemlock, Canadice, and Honeoye.
+These lakes are anchored by the town of Richmond, the hamlet of Honeoye, and the town Canadice.

-Deforestation led to the decline of the lumber mills around the late 1800s.
-But by the 1920s, as roads improved, Rochesterians started coming to build summer cottages along Honeoye Lake, which is less than 30 miles from the city.
+Historically, the hilly, rugged Richmond and Canadice area was covered in dense forest and in the 19th century, timber from the area helped build the state's major western cities: Syracuse, Rochester, and Buffalo.
+Deforestation led to the decline of the lumber mills around the late 1800s, but by the 1920s, as roads improved, people from nearby Rochester started to build summer cottages along Honeoye Lake.
 The relatively shallow lake, 4.5 miles long, provided recreational swimming and fishing for urban dwellers, and by the 1950s, the lake's shoreline was dotted with summer cottages, that for some became retirement homes.

 The town of Richmond was first established as Pittstown in 1796, changing its name to Honeoye, and then, in 1815, to Richmond.
 Canadice was a part of that municipality, but separated and incorporated as the town of Canadice in 1830.